Leonidas, New Orleans: History

-The Leonidas neighborhood area has history dating all the way back to the 1700s.
+The Leonidas neighborhood area has history dating back to the 1700s.
 Jean-Baptiste Le Moyne de Bienville, a French colonizer and the founder of the city of New Orleans, began a plantation in the area circa 1719.
 The land went on to remain a plantation for different types of agriculture well into the 1800s.
 The area was then bought by the New Orleans Canal and Banking Company and was divided into sections.
 In 1835, the first house was built and soon emerged a new neighborhood of the city of New Orleans.
 The Leonidas neighborhood was a part of a bigger whole called the town of Carrollton.
 In the 1850s, Dublin was the main street of the town.
 Fast forward almost a century and a half later in 1980, the town of Carrollton along with the Leonidas neighborhood was purchased and divided the city into 13 districts and 72 neighborhoods by the New Orleans City Planning Commission.